Maximilian Saveliev: Life and career

 In 1920 he was secretary of the Turkestan Regional Committee of the Russian Communist Party (b).
 From 1921 to 1922 he was a member of the presidium and head of the editorial and publishing department of the Supreme Soviet of the National Economy and editor of its magazine.

 From 1921 to 1926 he was deputy head of the Istpart of the Central Committee in 1926 he was editor of the journal Proletarian Revolution.
 From 1927 he was head of the Istpart and after its merger with the Lenin Institute he Saveliev became director of the Lenin Institute.

-From July 21, 1929 to July 25, 1930, he was the editor-in-chief of the Izvestia newspaper.
+From July 21, 1929, to July 25, 1930, he was the editor-in-chief of the Izvestia newspaper.
 During his period of editorship, he ideologically guided the newspaper and wrote many articles in defense of the new repressions against the kulak class, leaders of the opposition in the party Leon Trotsky, Grigoriy Zinoviev, Lev Kamenev and others as well as repressions against religion.
 In one of the leading articles, Saveliev argued that the Pope and the Bishop of Canterbury, defending the enemies-priests, were calling on the peoples of the world to a "crusade against the USSR."
 In October 1929, approving the instruction to remove the church bells, Izvestia wrote: "The bell ringing violates the right of the broad atheistic masses of cities and villages to a well-deserved rest."

 In late 1930 he was the chief editor of Pravda.

 From March 1932 he was a member of the Academy of Sciences of the Soviet Union and the Academy of Sciences of the Ukrainian SSR.
-In 1931 he was deputy, and from 1932 he was appointed Chairman of the Presidium of the Communist Academy under Central Executive Committee of the Soviet Union.
+In 1931 he was deputy, and from 1932 he was appointed Chairman of the Presidium of the Communist Academy.

 From 1936 to 1938 Saveliev was director of the Institute of Economics of the Academy of Sciences and from 1936 until his death he was deputy director of the Marx-Engels-Lenin Institute.

-Maximilian Saveliev died in Moscow in 1939 aged 55 and is buried beside his wife in the Novodevichy Cemetery.
+Maximilian Saveliev died in Moscow on May 15, 1939, aged 55 and is buried beside his wife in the Novodevichy Cemetery.